 Phase II of Capricor's ALLSTAR trial has been funded in large part through a loan award from CIRM.
-The Company and CIRM recently entered into an amendment to the CIRM Loan Amendment pursuant to which the parties agreed upon a schedule for future disbursements of the proceeds of the loan amount based upon the achievement of specified operational milestones.
-As a result of the CIRM Loan Amendment and because the Company is decreasing the number of patients to be enrolled in the ALLSTAR clinical trial, it is likely that the Company will not need to take down the full amount available for disbursement under the Loan Agreement with CIRM, or the CIRM Loan Agreement, and that certain of the operational milestones tied to patient enrollment will not be met.
+The Company and CIRM recently entered into an amendment to the CIRM Loan Agreement pursuant to which the parties agreed upon a schedule for future disbursements of the proceeds of the loan amount based upon the achievement of specified operational milestones.
+As a result of the CIRM Loan Amendment and because the Company is decreasing the number of patients to be enrolled in the ALLSTAR clinical trial, it is likely that the Company will not need to take down the full amount available for disbursement under the CIRM Loan Agreement, and that certain of the operational milestones tied to patient enrollment will not be met.
 We believe that the amount that will ultimately be disbursed will be approximately 70-75% of the total amount specified in the CIRM Loan Agreement, thus reducing the total amount of debt incurred thereunder.
 The loss of funding under the CIRM Loan Agreement could cause delays under our ALLSTAR trial.
-Subject to sufficient funding, following completion of the Phase II trial, there may be a Phase III trial, if we continue with a Phase III band/or Phase III trial, we will need substantial additional capital in order to continue the development of CAP-1002.
-Pursuant to the Janssen Agreement, the chemistry, manufacturing and controls package will be developed by the joint efforts of Janssen and Capricor.
-Capricor is required to reimburse Janssen for its costs of development up to an agreed-upon maximum amount.
+Subject to sufficient funding, following completion of the Phase II trial, there may be a Phase IIB and/or Phase III trial.
+If we continue with a Phase IIb and/or Phase III trial, we will need substantial additional capital in order to continue the development of CAP-1002.
+Pursuant to the Janssen Agreement, up to an agreed-upon maximum amount.
 If Janssen exercises its option under the Janssen Agreement to enter into an exclusive license agreement with Capricor, Janssen will be responsible for any additional trials and future development costs with respect to CAP-1002, except for certain excluded indications as may be determined.

-Our Phase I/II HOPE-Duchenne trial of CAP-1002 in DMD-associated cardiomyopathy will be funded in part through a grant award from CIRM for approximately \$3.4 million, which was entered into in June 2016.
+Our Phase I/II HOPE-Duchenne trial of CAP-1002 in DMD-associated cardiomyopathy is being funded in part through a grant award from CIRM for approximately \$3.4 million, which was entered into in June 2016.
 In April 2015, the FDA granted orphan drug designation to CAP-1002 for the treatment of DMD.
 Orphan drug designation is granted by the FDA's Office of Orphan Drug Products to drugs intended to treat a rare disease or condition affecting fewer than 200,000 people in the U.S. This designation confers special incentives to the drug developer, including tax credits on the clinical development costs and prescription drug user fee waivers and may allow for a seven year period of market exclusivity in the U.S. upon FDA approval.